pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 The optimized version is exploiting 2 facts of The Naive Implementation:
 1. The `H` matrix and some of `G` matrix (specifically the `2 * THETA' * Q * THETA` portion) actually a constant.
 2. The equation `du(k) = 1/2 * H^-1 * G` can be described as `du(k) = 1/2 * H^-1 * (2 * THETA' * Q * THETA) * E(k)`.
 And actually we don't need all row of the matrix `1/2 * H^-1 * (2 * THETA' * Q * THETA)` (because we only interested on the first M-th row to calculate `du(k)`).
 With that in mind, we can move the optimization matrix constant into initialization stage and truncate the optimization matrix to shorten the calculation time.
-The MPC algorithm then can be described as:
+The MPC algorithm then can be described as (the source code can be found in "[mpc_opt_engl](mpc_opt_engl)" folder):
 ![MPC Optimized Naive algorithm](Kalkulasi_optimized.png "Kalkulasi_optimized.png")

 ## The third implementation description: The Numerically Robust Version